debug-soham/Music-Genre-Classification/README.md

 - Provides a command-line script to predict the genre of any audio file.

 ## Project Structure
-- `01_data_and_training.ipynb`: Jupyter Notebook for data processing, model training, and evaluation.
+- `data_and_training.ipynb`: Jupyter Notebook for data processing, model training, and evaluation.
 - `predict.py`: Command-line script to classify a new audio file.
 - `visualize.py`: Generate a spectrogram for an audio file
 - `requirements.txt`: A list of all required Python packages.